sourcegraph/handbook/content/departments/people-talent/learning-and-development.md

 # Sourcegraph L&D Resources Handbook Page

-We believe in continuous learning and development to empower our teammates and help them grow in their career.
+We believe in continuous learning and development to empower our teammates and help them grow in their careers.

 ## Resources we offer: